 With any PSOD error related to disk issues, there is a good chance of data loss.
 The severity will vary depending on if the fault is on a VMware boot disk or attached datastore volumes.
 It will also depend if you are using local storage or VMware VSAN virtual storage and if you have any RAID configuration set up.
 Your VMs may become corrupt and inaccessible.

-How Do You Fix the Purple Screen of Death?
+How Do You Fix Purple Screen of Death Errors?

-In most cases, you will need the services of expert PSOD recovery providers to retrieve their valuable contents.
+In most cases, you will need the services of expert PSOD recovery providers to retrieve to fix purple screen of death issues and retrieve the filesystem’s valuable contents.
 When a PSOD results in lost files, you can count on the experts at Gillware to provide professional, affordable PSOD recovery.

-Gillware’s engineers are experts in all forms of data recovery, and we have specialists who can recover files from any virtual infrastructure, be it VMware, Hyper-V, Xen, or Openstack.
+Gillware’s engineers are experts in all forms of data recovery, and we have specialists who can fix purple screen of death errors recover files from any virtual infrastructure, be it VMware, Hyper-V, Xen, or Openstack.
 As VMWare ESX and ESXi are enterprise-class hypervisors.
 This means they typically see use on enterprise-class servers and SANs like the Dell PowerEdge or Synology RackStation.

 The servers we see typically see for ESXi recovery typically contain between four and one or two dozen hard drives.
 These drives are usually arranged in a RAID-5 or RAID-6 array, or a nested RAID-10.
 Nested RAID arrays with extreme fault tolerance are less common, but we do see them on occasion.

 There are many ways a SAN can fail.
 When these failures happen due to the hard drives inside them, you could lose valuable files from your ESXi virtual machines.
-It may seem unlikely that your RAID-6 or RAID-10 configuration might see enough drives fail to make it crash.
+It may seem unlikely that your RAID-6 or RAID-10 configuration might see enough drives fail to make it crash and not work properly.
 But at Gillware, we’ve learned over thousands of server recovery cases that it isn’t so unlikely.
 Servers fail every day.
 Even if your RAID device has two or even three drives’ worth of redundancy, it can fail.
 We’ve seen cases in which four drives in a RAID-10 configuration failed at once because of a power surge.
+Even though RAID is built around redundancy, RAID is not a backup, and it’s a good idea to have a proper backup even when you have a RAID storage solution.

 PSOD Recovery with Gillware

 Gillware provides excellent PSOD recovery services using our groundbreaking ESXi data recovery techniques.
-Recovering files from failed VM servers is a game of translation.
+Recovering files from failed VM servers with a purple screen problem is a game of translation.
 Failed hard drives translate to disk images.
 Disk images translate to VMFS file systems.
 VMFS file systems translate to virtual disks.
 Virtual disks translate to physical disks.
 And those physical disks translate to disk images.

 At Gillware, our computer scientists have designed recovery software so reliable that they can perform every step in the virtual machine recovery process with the same software.
 As a result, we can have a much more accurate gauge of our success.
 This is very important for us here at Gillware; our affordable and financially risk-free data recovery process rests on our customers only paying if we can successfully meet their recovery goals.

 At Gillware, we work hard to make our PSOD recovery services as customer-friendly, affordable, and high-quality as possible for ESXi users, no matter your ESXi version and build.
-After we successfully recover the files from damaged or corrupted ESXi virtual machines using data recovery best practices, we also assist our clients with reintegrating the recovered data so they can get back to work with as little pain as possible.
+After we resolve purple screen of death issues and successfully recover the files from damaged or corrupted ESXi virtual machines using data recovery best practices, we also assist our clients with reintegrating the recovered data so they can start working smoothly after their PSOD errors with as little pain as possible.